JayValerio/configure-ads/README.md

 <p>
   To verify that the computer was added to the domain, go back to the Domain Controller.</br>
-  In Active Directory Users and Computers click your domain for this example thats 'alphadomain.com' then select computers and you should see your client 1 computer there.
+  In Active Directory Users and Computers click your domain, for this example thats 'alphadomain.com', select computers and you should see your client-1 there.
 </p>